 "Ah presume Ah'm on the air?" she said grandly.
-To her all electrical appliances which gave forth sound were wirelesses, and she could never grasp the theory of tape, so I had to assure her that she was indeed on the air and all clear to go.
+To her all electrical appliances which gave forth sound were wire-lesses, and she could never grasp the theory of tape, so I had to assure her that she was indeed on the air and all clear to go.

 At that poignant moment Oor Wee Lassie was stricken with a coughing fit.
-She coughed and she choked till her eyes rolled and her sallow face was suffused and her glasses fell off into the sugar bowl.
+She coughed and she choked till her eyes off into the sugar bowl.
 The Cairn terrier began to bark and yelp, and in his agitation sullied another table leg and the adjacent ankle of a dignified stockbroker Mac.